Interior Architecture, MIA

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-The Design School requires that the portfolio, letter of intent and reference information be submitted in addition to the Graduate College application requirements.
+The Design School requires that the letter of intent, portfolio, resume or CV, and contact information for professional references be submitted via SlideRoom in addition to the Graduate College application requirements. https://asudesign.slideroom.com/#/Login

 Admission to the program is selective.
-Admission cannot be deferred, and students must enroll in the semester for which they are admitted; otherwise, they need to go through the entire application process again for the year in which they are applying.
+Admission cannot be deferred.
+Students must enroll in the semester for which they are admitted; otherwise, they will need to go through the entire application process again for the year in which they are applying.

-Applicants may be admitted to the two-year program with deficiencies if their previous coursework is not equivalent to the ASU undergraduate requirements and standards.
-Deficiencies must be completed prior to taking the required courses, if necessary.
-Student should keep in mind that this may cause the student to take longer than two years to complete the program.
+Applicants may be admitted to the two-year program with additional required coursework if their previous coursework is not equivalent to the ASU undergraduate requirements and standards.
+This additional coursework must be completed prior to taking the required courses, if necessary.
+This may cause the student to take longer than two years to complete the program.

 All applicants must have completed a minimum of a bachelor's degree or equivalent in interior design or interior architecture from a Council for Interior Design Accreditation-accredited program or a four-year degree in architecture from a National Architectural Accrediting Board-accredited program.